Wisconsin's birthday town

 I got my free birthday entree — a square of Roberto's Frito Pie, nearly the only food left — and ate it on the screened porch with a brownie and a wonderfully hoppy bottle of Kiss the Lips IPA from Lake Louie Brewing in Arena.

-The store's owner, Todd Miller, says he and a couple of local "Dylanologists'' started the fest in 1997 as something goofy to do on the holiday weekend."Every year, people just come; we don't really advertise,'' he says.
+Owner Todd Miller said he and a couple of local "Dylanologists'' started the fest in 1997 as something goofy to do on the holiday weekend."Every year, people just come; we don't really advertise,'' he says.
 "The musicians perform free, and most of them have already asked to come back next year.''

 From town, we drove to the Silver Star B&B, a country inn up in the hills.
 We didn't get anything free, but we had a lovely stay; owner Jean Langer is an artist and once owned a gallery in Madison, and its log walls are covered with original art.

-We showed up at House on the Rock right after breakfast, and I collected my birthday ticket for all three parts of the self-guided tour, a value of $26.50.
+We showed up at House on the Rock right after breakfast, and I collected my free birthday ticket for all three parts of the self-guided tour.
 We weren't sure we wanted to see all three parts, but it's hard to turn down something that's free.
 My husband pointed at the packets of aspirin in a vending machine near the door.

 "Look, they've got the headache medication right at the start,'' he said.